sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Hat Kid spun around to see Snatcher emerge through the carpet.
 Her brow furrowed. *But...
 I haven't met you yet...*

-"*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her suspiciously, "*but I felt the need to come up and ask my most* resilient *servant: what in the* hell *just happened?*"
+"*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her suspiciously, "*but I felt the need to come up and ask my most...* resilient *servant: what in the* hell *just happened?*"

 Oh. "...
 And who are you?" she asked him carefully.
 After all, in *this* timeline, she had not visited Subcon Forest yet...

 Snatcher's eyes widened for just a moment, before settling into an expression of unamusement. "*No, no. Don't play dumb with me, kid.
 If I and some of my minions remember a world covered in lava and a brat judging everyone based on her warped sense of justice, then you certainly remember.*"

 The Kid's eyes widened.
 "What?
 But that's not right!"
 She looked down at her hands.
 "There's no way you should remember that.
-Technically I haven't even met you yet."
+Chronologically I haven't even met you yet."

 "*And yet here we are.*"